vabatta/Lists-Items-Effects-Manipulator/README.md

 ### Form Filters

 Used to filter the records to apply the rule to and multiple rules are separated by a comma (`,`).
-Rules are normally applied as "OR" (e.g. `LItemClothesAll,BeggarWithHatOutfit` means apply to all armors that are either in `LItemClothesAll` list or `BeggarWithHatOutfit` outfit).
+- Rules are normally applied as "OR"
+  - e.g. `LItemClothesAll,BeggarWithHatOutfit` means apply to all armors that are either in `LItemClothesAll` list or `BeggarWithHatOutfit` outfit
-Use `+` to make it "AND" on multiple words (e.g. `LItemClothesAll+LItemClothesPoor` means apply to all armors that are in both `LItemClothesAll` and `LItemClothesPoor` lists).
+- Use `+` to make it "AND" on multiple words
+  - e.g. `LItemClothesAll+LItemClothesPoor` means apply to all armors that are in both `LItemClothesAll` and `LItemClothesPoor` lists
-Use `-` to make it "NOT" on a single word (e.g. `-LItemClothesPoor` means apply to all armors that are not in `LItemClothesPoor` list).
+- Use `-` to make it "NOT" on a single word
+  - e.g. `-LItemClothesPoor` means apply to all armors that are _not_ in `LItemClothesPoor` list

 FormIDs are supported but discoraged to use (e.g. `0x800~MyMod.esp` or `0x2D202` without esp/esl for base game and DLCs).